davidgussler/vhdl_lib/wb_xbar/doc/README.md

     are acked in order).
 * One cycle latency from master to slave
 * Multiple masters may access multiple slaves at the same time
-* Only ONE master may access a single slave at a time
+* Only ONE master may access a spacific slave at a time
 * Priority-based arbitration if many masters attempt to access a single slave
-* must support 100 percent thruput
+* shall support 100 percent best-case thruput
   * ie: must support one transaction per cycle
-* Limmit maximum number of outstanding transactions per cyc
+* Limit maximum number of outstanding transactions per cyc
   * Stall master if this limmit is reached

 ## Possible Upgrades